• iStock_000023085537_Full

 Charge: The charge of the Education Research Committee is to build the body of active and engaged education researchers within the academic physical therapy profession.
 The goals include, but are not limited to:

-2. To increase the number of Education Research Mentors and ensure their active engagement through promotion of the mentorship opportunities on the Network;
+• To increase the number of Education Research Mentors and ensure their active engagement through the promotion of mentorship opportunities within the Network;

-7. To increase registration for MERC and GAMER workshops, and other non-dues revenue opportunities identified by the committee;
+• To encourage participation in MERC and GAMER workshops, and other non-dues revenue opportunities identified by the committee;

-11. To summarize the current work in this arena in the context of which group is doing what, identified strengths and any gap areas, and suggest recommendations to the ACAPT Board as related to ACAPT’s future strategic priorities.
+• To summarize the current work in this arena in the context of which group is doing what, identify strengths and any gap areas, and suggest recommendations to the ACAPT Board as related to ACAPT’s future strategic priorities.

-12. To work collaboratively with all leaders within ACAPT, APTA and the Academy of Physical Therapy Education, and other outside stakeholder groups; and
+• To work collaboratively with all leaders within ACAPT, APTA, the Academy of Physical Therapy Education, and other outside stakeholder groups; and

 1. Advise the Board of Directors on matters pertaining to ACAPT’s and its members’ education research needs and opportunities.

-3. Interact with Consortia chairs and other stakeholder groups to facilitate and coordinate implementation of ideas and solutions.
+3. Interact with ACAPT leadership and other stakeholder groups to facilitate and coordinate the implementation of ideas and solutions.

-5. Make recommendations to the Board of Directors for appointment of members as needed to assist in planning and on site management of the programs.
+5. Make recommendations to the Board of Directors for appointing members as needed to assist in planning and on-site management of the programs.

 6. Submit written reports regarding programming when requested.